-Men and women live either in single-gender houses or on separate halls or floors of the same house.
-There are also cottages which are used as housing for nontraditional students and/or special programs.
+Students live either in single-gender houses or on separate halls or floors of the same house.
+There are also cottages which are used as housing for non-traditional students and/or special programs.

-Beginning in the summer of 2019, the campus will be going through a major renovation of some of its academic buildings.
-For the next several semesters, the School of Government will be closed for renovation.
-Classes normally taught there will be scheduled in the School of Nations, the Science Center, and other campus locations.
+Since the summer of 2019, the campus has been going through a major renovation of some of its academic buildings.
+The School of Government administrative and classroom building is expected to be available for use by the end of this academic year.
+Until the work is complete, classes normally taught there will be scheduled in the School of Nations, the Science Center, and other campus locations.
 See the course schedule for specific course information.